DUI Attorney in Dayton, OH

 Work with Our Hard-Hitting DUI Lawyers

+If you have been accused of Operating a Vehicle under the Influence (OVI) or Driving Under the Influence (DUI), it is likely that you are accused of violating Ohio's driving laws.
 In the state of Ohio, driving a vehicle with a Blood Alcohol Concentration (BAC) level of 0.08% or higher could lead to a DUI or OVI conviction.
 For some individuals, that is just a few drinks in the matter of a few hours.

 Many individuals believe that being accused of DUI isn’t that serious of a crime, which is why many attempts to defend themselves without legal representation.
 However, this nonchalance could easily lead to lamentable consequences.
 Prosecutors don’t have a reputation for being lenient.